-In Q1FY21, the total operating income of the company witnessed a de-growth of around 20% y-o-y on account of covid-19 pandemic resulting in lockdown in the country which led to substantial reduction in power off-take by consumers.
-However, as per WBERC norms and order released by WBERC dated May 06, 2020 allowing licensees in West Bengal region to raise fixed charges/demand charges from its customers, the company was able to recover fixed charges/demand charges from its customers which led to improvement in PBILDT margin.
-Further, the reduction in average power purchase cost also led to improvement in PBILDT margin.
-PAT margin of the company also improved slightly on account of improvement in PBILDT margin.
-Interest coverage ratio improved from 0.45x in Q1FY20 to 1.86x in Q1FY21 on account of significant increase in PBILDT.
+In H1FY21, the total operating income of the company witnessed a de-growth of around 5.69% y-o-y on account of covid-19 pandemic resulting in lockdown in the country during Q1FY21 which led to reduction in power off-take by consumers.
+However, as per WBERC norms and order released by WBERC dated May 06, 2020 allowing licensees in West Bengal region to raise fixed charges/demand charges from its customers for April & May 2020 billing, the company was able to recover fixed charges/demand charges from its customers which led to improvement in PBILDT margin.
+Further, the reduction in average power purchase cost also led to improvement in PBILDT margin of the company witnessed deterioration on account of the company booking regulatory expense in H1FY21 vis-à-vis regulatory income in H1FY20.
+Interest coverage ratio improved from 0.98x in H1FY20 to 1.78x in H1FY21 on account of improved PBILDT.
+The company booked a regulatory expense (fuel and power purchase cost adjustment and other incentive adjustments based on tariff regulations) of Rs.4.84 crore in H1FY21 (regulatory income of Rs.14.19 crore in H1FY20) which has been adjusted from GCA for our analysis since the same has not been recovered in cash during that year.
+Hence, GCA stood at Rs.26.99 crore vis-à-vis debt repayment obligation of Rs.11.85 crore in H1FY21.